 Additional Customer Profile Considerations

-Those attributes alone may be enough to create your ICP.
+Those attributes alone may be enough to write your ICP.
 However, we recommend going deeper.

 Customer Lifetime Value (CLV): Calculate total CLV–the total net profit a company earns from any given customer over the course of the relationship.
 From a forecast and planning perspective, CLV helps companies determine how much to spend on customer acquisition.